LukasKnuth/lknuth.dev/content/writings/epub_hard_way.md

 I started off by looking at how another great online source for e-books does it: [StandardEbooks](https://standardebooks.org/)
 They take publicly available works, digitized for the public and carefully touch them up to professional standards.
-They have a great catalogue and a most importantly, a very detailed guide on e-book creation, typesetting and some nice tooling.
+They have a great catalog and a most importantly, a very detailed guide on e-book creation, typesetting and some nice tooling.

 I started by looking through their _extensive_ [manual of style](https://standardebooks.org/manual/) - and immediately decided this was too detailed.
-Their [Step by step guide](https://standardebooks.org/contribute/producing-an-ebook-step-by-step) turned out to be a more appropriate resource.
+Their [Step-by-step guide](https://standardebooks.org/contribute/producing-an-ebook-step-by-step) turned out to be a more appropriate resource.
 Throughout the guide, they use [their own tooling](https://github.com/standardebooks/tools) to perform various tasks.
 Which got me thinking.

 Going through the guide, it struck me that there was a bunch of manual work involved.